xing0047/TPS/README.md

 ## Evaluation

 ## Acknowledgement
-This codebase is based on [DA-VSN](https://github.com/Dayan-Guan/DA-VSN).
+This codebase is heavily borrowed from [DA-VSN](https://github.com/Dayan-Guan/DA-VSN).

 ## Contact
 If you have any questions, feel free to contact: xing0047@e.ntu.edu.sg